 Yes, we do.
-The Tuckshop is open three days a week (Monday - Wednesday) with the support of valued volunteers.
+The Tuckshop is open five days a week with the support of valued volunteers.
 A wide variety of hot and cold foods are available.
 Orders are taken online via Flexischools.

 How does the school deal with bullying?

 At Living Faith, we value respect and positive relationships with others.
 While we strive daily to do the right thing, we acknowledge that there will be times in our students’ lives where they make the wrong choice and, as a result, cause harm to their relationships with others.
 When relationships between children break down, restorative conversations led by trained staff allow both parties the opportunity to give their side of the story, to, where appropriate, be involved in the setting of consequences and to resolve fractured relationships.
 Forgiveness and the opportunity to try again allows students the opportunity to learn from their actions and move on.

 Students also have the opportunity to grow in their resiliency and cooperative skills by participating in Pastoral Care lessons, small group programs and whole school activities.
 Older students within the school also act as positive role models to our younger students by participating in some of our many leadership programs.